| Romans 9:18-21 states: "Therefore hath he mercy

 inspired Paul to answer the objection in verse twenty with

+the illustration of the Sovereign Potter.
 The doctrine of Unconditional Election has always been

 met with opposition for the simple reason that the natural